bogdann98/Movie-Ticket-Reservation/README.md

 # Movie-Ticket-Reservation
 * This is a project that consists of a fullstack web application for movie ticket reservation using 4 classes: Movie, User, Theater and Reservation.
 * The backend side was created using Java with Spring Boot framework and the data will be stored in a MySQL Database.
-* Additionally the implemented Api's have been tested using PostMan for checking all CRUD operation (POST, GET, PUT, DELETE).
+* Additionally the implemented Api's have been tested using PostMan for checking all CRUD operations (POST, GET, PUT, DELETE).
 * The frontend side was created using HTML, CSS with BootStrap and Javascript with Jquery and Ajax.

 ## Screenshots